Sayt123/SurfZones/README.md

 # SaytsSurfZones
 An enormous and ongoing project to zone as many maps as possible for Surftimer-Official, post-285.
 This is a personal project but I felt it would be worth sharing publically.
-Due to discrepencies between the tier and zone file it is a little hard to pin down exacts, but there should be about 1170-1190 maps zoned and tiered.
+Due to discrepencies between the tier and zone file it is a little hard to pin down exacts, but there should be about 1250-1350 maps zoned and tiered.
+Duplicate maps containing a - or _ at the end of the file name may be removed for a single version of each map/to remove needless clutter.

 See an incorrect tier?
 Wrong Maxvelocity?
 Have you noticed a broken zone while using my tier/zone sql?
 Please contact me via email and let me know @ sayts.archives@protonmail.com.
 This is an immense work in progress with multiple phases of completion.
 A lot of the workshop and miscellaneous maps were tiered based off personal “feel” after surfing and observing each map.
 Criticism and help in correcting information is always appreciated.